 Nellis Alternative B would add 17 F-35 Joint Strike Fighter aircraft to support the 422nd TES, 65th AGRS, and the No. 17 TES; add three F-22A Raptor aircraft into the 422nd TES; and operate COCO ADAIR.
 Facility demolition, renovation, construction, addition, as well as an increase in personnel, would be necessary to support the new aircraft.
 Like Alternative A, this alternative would include the renovations and/or additions to Buildings 1770A, 278, 423, 451, 878, and 10301, and siting of a temporary facility.
 This alternative includes implementation of Option 2 for F-35 maintenance hangar facilities as described in Section 2.1.4, which includes construction of a new 65 AGRS hangar (six bays for 17 PAA F-35s) and AMU facilities, and associated demolition of Building 250.
 The current occupants of Building 250 (Eagle AMU personnel) would be moved to three existing buildings - Hangar 245, Building 246, and Building 248.
-Interior renovations would occur at the three buildings because they are not currently configured for administrative functions, and a 4,000 ft2 addition would be made to Build 246.
+Interior renovations, and a 4,000 ft addition would be made to Build 246.
 This alternative also includes the use of existing and temporary facilities to support the No. 17 TES F-35Bs.